p4lang/p4lang.github.io/_drafts/09-09-20-conquest.md

 ## ConQuest: flow-level queue analysis in P4

-*Editor’s note: This guest post by Xiaoqi Chen (Princeton University) describes a queue analytics data structure implemented using P4.
-It is based on a paper originally published at ACM CoNEXT’19.*
+*Editor’s note: This guest post by [Xiaoqi Chen](http://cs.princeton.edu/~xiaoqic/) (Princeton University) describes a queue analytics data structure implemented using P4.
+It is based on a [paper][conquest-paper] originally published at ACM CoNEXT’19.*

 ## Queuing and Microbursts